Contact Us for a Free Consultation (213) 542-0979

 In any attempted murder case, just like any criminal case, there's specific evidence that you might expect to find if somebody's guilty.
 For example:

-• Do they have witnesses that saw the crime?
+• Do they have witnesses who saw the crime?

 • Is there video evidence?